Frequently Asked Questions

 What do your officiants wear to the ceremony?

 Our officiants wear appropriate business attire unless you request something different.
 Most are happy to participate in dressing to a theme.
 Some (though not all) have clergy attire if requested.

 Does the officiant stay for dinner?

 You are welcome to invite them, but it is not expected.
 Your officiant may have more than one wedding that day.

 What time does the officiant arrive on our big day?

-We arrive 15 minutes or so before the ceremony.
+Your officiant will arrive at least 15 minutes before the ceremony.
 In every case you should give your officiant an on-site phone number in case they need to reach you.

 Is a gratuity expected?